Shivshankar223/Data-Analysis-Dashboard/README.md

 - What is the trend of away-from-target % among sales executives?
 - Which executives are consistently performing above 70%?
 - What are the comparative performances across cities (Chennai, Delhi, Mumbai, etc.)?
 - How balanced is the sales contribution among different employees?

+- Dashboard Interaction <a href="https://github.com/Shivshankar223/Data-Analysis-Dashboard/blob/main/Dashboard_photo.png"> View Dashboard</a>

 ## Process
 1. Collected raw data of sales executives and targets.